tayapro/twizy/README.md

 The tWIZY app is a command-line interface (CLI) game created with Python.
 It uses a modular architecture to manage different screens including Login, Home, Game, Champions and Outcome. <br>
 The app utilizes curses for a terminal-based UI, providing a dynamic and interactive user experience.
 It employs imperative programming principles to ensure smooth navigation and clear decision-making processes. <br>
 Data is managed through local storage and external components, such as spreadsheet storage for high scores and quiz data. <br>
 The app use a Python logging module that tracks events and errors, helping with debugging and monitoring performance.
-This logging system will be especially useful if tWIZY is deployed to a cloud platform (for instance, _AWS Amazon CloudWatch_), where logs can be easily checked and analyzed. <br> The app also has robust exception handling to manage unexpected issues, ensuring stability and providing useful feedback in case of errors.
+This logging system will be especially useful if tWIZY is deployed to a cloud platform (for instance, _AWS Amazon CloudWatch_), where logs can be easily checked and analyzed. <br> The app also has robust exception handling to manage unexpected issues, ensuring stability and providing useful feedback in case of errors. <br>
 The app is thoroughly tested using pytest to ensure that each part functions correctly and efficiently.

 ## Architecture